Mì Hoành Thánh Recipe

 • Bok choy: The most common vegetable choice for this dish.
 They are cheap, nutritious, and taste great!

-• Egg noodles: Go for any kind of egg noodles you like.
+• Egg noodles: Go for any egg noodles you like.
 Thin, thick, and even flat noodles are all good options.

 • Wonton wrappers: I use 4 x 4-inch wrappers.